bluescarni/mppp/doc/sphinx/integer.rst

       https://en.cppreference.com/w/cpp/language/integer_literal

-   :exception std\:\:invalid_argument: if the input sequence of charaters is not
+   :exception std\:\:invalid_argument: if the input sequence of characters is not
      a valid integer literal (as defined by the C++ standard).